nikiroo/fanfix/README.md

 ![Main GUI](screenshots/fanfix.png?raw=true "Main GUI")

-It will convert from a (supported) URL to an .epub file for stories or a .cbz file for comics (a few other output types are also available, like Plain Text or LaTeX).
+It will convert from a (supported) URL to an .epub file for stories or a .cbz file for comics (a few other output types are also available, like Plain Text, LaTeX, HTML...).

 To help organize your stories, it can also work as a local library.

 In this mode, you can:
-- Import a story from its URL (or even another file)
+- Import a story from its URL (or just from a file)
-- Export a story to a file (.epub or .cbz)
+- Export a story to a file (in any of the supported output types)
 - Display a story from the local library in text format in the console
 - Display a story from the local library graphically **by calling a native program to handle it** (though Fanfix can automatically process it into HTML so any browser can open it)